Where is the CT Department?

 Areas of the body examined by CT

-PET/CT is a unique technique that combines two ways of imaging to produce a fused picture of the body showing anatomy and metabolic activity.
+PET/CT is a unique imaging technique that combines structural and functional information to produce a fused picture of the body showing anatomy and metabolic activity.

 PET (Positron Emission Tomography) uses a small dose of radioactivity coupled to glucose (FluoroDeoxyGlucose, FDG) to detect areas of increased metabolism in the body.
-Many cancers show significantly increased glucose uptake over normal surrounding tissues and this can be detected by special cameras placed around the body ... read more
+Many cancers show significantly increased glucose uptake over normal surrounding tissues and this can be detected by a special camera placed around the body.